-Ramadan or Ramazan, in Turkish, is by far the most famous of the Muslim holidays and definitely the longest.
-The muslim calendar is lunar and is about 11 days shorter than the Gregorian Calendar.
+Ramadan in Turkey (or Ramazan in Turkish) is by far the most famous of the Muslim holidays and definitely the longest.
+The Muslim calendar is lunar and is about 11 days shorter than the Gregorian Calendar.
 So, that’s why you’ll see the dates change every year.
 Ramadan is one month and is a physically and mentally arduous experience.
 For some, it’s also a spiritually enriching one as well.

 Some basic facts about Ramadan:

 - Culminates in a 3-day long holiday of eating everything you can.
 In Arabic, this is commonly called Eid.
 Turks refer to it as Şeker Bayramı (Festival of Sweets) or just Bayram in Turkish.